panva/node-oidc-provider/docs/configuration.md

 registration then make it so that your adapter resolves client find calls with a falsy value. (e.g.
 `return Promise.resolve()`).

-Available [Client Metadata][client-metadata] is validated as defined by the specification.
+Available [Client Metadata][client-metadata] is validated as defined by the specifications.

 Note: each oidc-provider caches the clients once they are loaded.
-When your client configuration changes you should reload your processes.
+When your client configuration changes you should either reload your processes or trigger a cache clear (`provider.Client.cacheClear()`).

 **via Provider interface**
 To add pre-established clients use the `initialize` method on a oidc-provider instance.
 This accepts